Plastic Culture

 Well, we should not support politicians that allow for the destruction of our dollar through the printing of endless money.
 We need to deal with the consequences of our economic irresponsibility, even if it means short-term economic pain, to prevent more severe long-term economic consequences.

 I believe this starts locally.
-Supporting local politicians that stand for the principles laid out in the Constitution, who support freedom of association, that aren’t bought out by foreign interests, and who advocate for freedom of speech and the numerous ideals that make America great, even with our flaws and mistakes.
+Supporting local politicians that stand for the principles laid out within the Constitution, who support freedom of association, that aren’t bought out by foreign interests, and who advocate for freedom of speech and the numerous ideals that make America great, even with our flaws and mistakes.

 Our culture, as a result of garbage economic and social policies, is suffering from atomization.
 People are becoming increasingly isolated from one another and from traditional social structures.
 This fragmentation has led to weakened community bonds and decline in social cohesion.
 The prevalence of digital interactions over face-to-face connections, which many will view as a luxury in the future, only exacerbates this issue.